benjaminheng/knowledge-base/content/leadership.md

 and micromanaging.
 No one likes being micromanaged.
 When giving input, you should try to justify your input in as much detail as possible.
-Providing justifications helps the author to better understand where you're coming from, and reduces their friction to disagree with your input.
+Providing justifications helps the author to better understand where you're coming from, and gives them more opportunity to disagree with your suggestion.
 Disagreements are fantastic in RFCs -- these are the discussions that end up shaping the RFC the most.